The Municipal Market of Colonia Emiliano Zapata.

 Her husband, Memo, handles the Coconuts.

 Finally we come to the photos at the top of the page.
 This greengrocer has a huge range of products and with a very good quality.
-Note: Now closed on Sundays.
+We have never seen such great looking fresh Ginger and Shallots.

-The owner has imports from South America and Southern Mexico, so we can enjoy Mangos year round.
+The owner, Baca, has imports from South America and Southern Mexico, so we can enjoy Mangos year round.

 His sister Norma controls the center of the store, she speaks some English and even has her own FaceBook Page.